 Two gamers playing in a Fullerton, California park on Tuesday wound up catching a man sought by police for crimes including attempted murder, authorities said.

 They were alerted by other players to a man following women and improperly touching children, and so the pair notified police and detained him until officers arrived.
-He was later found to have an outstanding warrant for multiple offences.
+He was later found to have an outstanding warrant for multiple offenses.